 When applicable, liquid fertilizers must be preferred to solid ones because liquid fertilizers distribute evenly in the soil itself while solid particles require additional irrigation.
 Irrigate your soil adequately after fertilizing.

 While organic fertilizers can also cause fertilizer burn in plants, the chances are significantly lower.
-So, composting and organic fertilizers can help prevent fertilizer burn.
+So, composting and organic fertilizers can help prevent it.

 The conditions of the soil and the environment while fertilizing should be optimum in the sense that droughts and dry soil should not be present.
 To control this you should take soil sampling.